Table of Contents

 Generic drugs use the same active ingredients as brand-name ones and work the same way, so they have the same risks and benefits as brand-name drugs.

 Giving a company the exclusive right to market and sell that drug under a brand name helps the company recoup its costs.
 Being the sole producer allows the company to set its own prices and profit from the sale.
 This is what a drug patent grants.

 This exclusivity, however, does not last forever.
-When a drug patent expires, anyone can make the drug.
+According to the FDA, anyone can make the drug once a drug patent expires.
 When the drug patent for Advil® ended, multiple companies began to produce and sell ibuprofen, also known as the generic version of Advil®.